espressif/arduino-esp32/docs/en/installing.rst

 To use the latest supported Arduino ESP32, you need to change your project *platformio.ini* accordingly.
 The following configuration uses the community version ``pioarduino`` and the latest release Arduino core from the ``espressif`` GitHub repository:

+.. note:: This is only an example.
+Make sure to check the latest available version in `pioarduino's repository <https://github.com/pioarduino/platform-espressif32/releases>`_.
 .. code-block:: bash

    [env:esp32-c3-devkitm-1]